aviumlabs/iam-learning-lab/docs/aviumlabs-virtualbox-install-guide.md

-Aviumlabs VirtualBox VM Install Guide (c) by Michael Konrad
+Avium Labs VirtualBox VM Install Guide (c) by Michael Konrad

-Aviumlabs VirtualBox VM Install Guide is licensed under a Creative Commons Attribution 4.0 International License.
+Avium Labs VirtualBox VM Install Guide is licensed under a Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by/4.0/>

-# Aviumlabs VirtualBox VM Install Guide - Windows Server 2022
+# Avium Labs VirtualBox VM Install Guide - Windows Server 2022

 A guide for configuring a VirtualBox VM running Windows Server 2022.